EU-Turkey border getting back to normal, for now

 Germany and the Netherlands also voiced sympathy for Erdogan's idea to create a safe zone for refugees inside Syria.

-But senior diplomats from the US, which would have to police any no-fly zone against Russian and Syrian jets, indicted that was not going to happen.
+But senior diplomats from the US, which would have to police any no-fly zone against Russian and Syrian jets, indicated that that was not going to happen.

 In the meantime, the cause of the Turkey-EU problem - a Russian-led military campaign in the Idlib region of Syria to push millions more refugees into Turkey - was held in suspension after Erdoğan and Russian leader Vladimir Putin agreed an Idlib ceasefire.

-But virus or no virus, the US, for one, expected Russia to resume bombing once it felt the time was right.
+But the US, for one, expected Russia to resume bombing once the time was ripe.

 "The sad record of Syria over the course of the past two years has been ceasefires with Russian guarantees that have not been ceasefires - they were temporary, transactional halts until Russia was prepared to renew the campaign," the US ambassador to Turkey, David Satterfield, said last week.

-"Now that things have quietened down, this is the time to ... make sure that what has happened is not going to happen again," Greek prime minister Kyriakos Mitsotakis told British newspaper The Guardian on Monday.

-"This is no longer an asylum problem … it's not even a refugee problem [or] migration problem.
+"This is no longer an asylum problem ... it's not even a refugee problem [or] migration problem.
 We need to recognise that.
-It is very clearly a geopolitical issue," he added.
+It is very clearly a geopolitical issue," Greek prime minister Kyriakos Mitsotakis told British newspaper The Guardian on Monday.